suyashbhawsar/llm-chainfuse/README.md

 - **CLI and Python API Support** 🖥️ – Use as a command-line tool or import as a library.
 - **Model Validation & Listing** 📜 – Fetch available models and verify parameter compatibility.
 - **Token Streaming** ⚡ – Get responses as they are generated, token by token.
+- **Debug Mode** 🔍 – Comprehensive debugging with timing information and prompt visibility.

 ---